 Some children have difficulty in understanding maths because of gaps in their understanding; others because they have specific difficulties in grasping number concepts.

 However, some children have specific difficulties in learning maths.
-There are a cluster of issues that can point to dyscalculia – a specific difficulty in learning maths:
+There is a cluster of issues that can point to dyscalculia – a specific difficulty in learning maths:

 One key indicator can be how instantly children can say how many objects there are.
 (This is age dependent, but most year 5 or 6 children would be able to look at 5 counters and say that there are 5 without counting.
 This is called subitising.)
 If a child (or adult) cannot do instantly without counting them, it can be part of the cluster of behaviours that points to dyscalculia.